The $s$-value: evaluating stability with respect to distributional shifts: S-values of parameters defined via risk minimization

 \subsection{S-values for a single component}

-Sometimes, we may be interested in obtaining the $s$-value for a single component of $\theta^M \in \R^p$ instead of the entire vector $\theta^M$.
+In many cases, practitioners may be interested in obtaining the $s$-value for a single component of $\theta^M \in \R^p$ instead of the entire vector $\theta^M$.
 For example, in causal inference, one component of $\theta^M$ can correspond to average treatment effect while other parameters may not be of scientific interest.
 In such settings, one might want to evaluate the stability of the parameter of interest (the average treatment effect) and not the stability of the nuisance components.
 Let $\theta^M_k$ be the $k$-th component of parameter vector $\theta^M \in \R^p$ for $k \in \{1, \ldots, p\}$.

-Using Corollary \ref{cor:r-values-m}, we have
+Intuitively, to obtain the $s$-value of a single parameter, we seek for the smallest possible shift in distribution that tilts the parameter to a pre-determined value, hence, we take supremum over other remaining nuissance parameters.
+To be more precise, using the definition of $s$-values and Corollary \ref{cor:r-values-m}, we have

 We next obtain a finite sample estimate of $s$-values for individual components of $\theta^M$ and show that it is consistent to the population version.
 Let $P_n$ be the empirical distribution of $Z_i \overset{\text{i.i.d.}}{\sim} P_0$.
 We propose to estimate the $s$-value via the plugin estimator